-Here's a questions and answers page that delves into consciousness mechanics stuff in general.
+Here's a questions and answers page that delves into general consciousness mechanics stuff.
 I, Carlton, answer many questions directly in first-person.
 CM means consciousness mechanics, and CMTM means Consciousness Mechanics: The Movie.

 Q: Who’s to say consciousness needs a brain?